pachyderm/docs-content/2.3.x/getting-started/beginner-tutorial.md

     edges 1       images:/* 2 minutes ago running / success A pipeline that performs image edge detection by using the OpenCV library.
     ```

     Yay!
-Your pipeline succeeded!
-Pachyderm creates a corresponding output
+Your pipeline succeeded! {{%productName%}} creates a corresponding output
     repo for every pipeline.
 This output repo will have the same name as the
     pipeline, and all the results of that pipeline will be versioned in this
     output repo.
 In our example, the `edges` pipeline created an output repo